Combined oral contraceptive pill: Contraceptive use

 Combined oral contraceptive pills are a type of oral medication that were originally designed to be taken every day at the same time of day in order to prevent pregnancy.
 There are many different formulations or brands, but the average pack is designed to be taken over a 28-day period (also known as a cycle).
 For the first 21 days of the cycle, users take a daily pill that contains two hormones, estrogen and progestogen.
 During the last 7 days of the cycle, users take daily placebo (biologically inactive) pills and these days are considered hormone-free days.
 Although these are hormone-free days, users are still protected from pregnancy during this time.

-Some COCP packs only contain 21 pills and users are advised to take no pills for the last 7 days of the cycle.
-Other COCP formulations contain 91 pills, consisting of 84 days of active hormones followed by 7 days of placebo (Seasonale).
-Of recent innovation, COCP formulations can contain 24 days of active hormone pills followed by 4 days of placebo pills (e.g. Yaz 28 and Loestrin 24 Fe) as a means to decrease the severity of placebo effects.
-These COCPs containing active hormones and a placebo/hormone-free period are called cyclic COCPs.
-Once a pack of cyclical COCP treatment is completed, users start a new pack and new cycle.
+Some combined oral contraceptive pill packs only contain 21 pills and users are advised to take no pills for the last 7 days of the cycle.
+Other combined oral contraceptive pill formulations contain 91 pills, consisting of 84 days of active hormones followed by 7 days of placebo (Seasonale).
+Combined oral contraceptive pill formulations can contain 24 days of active hormone pills followed by 4 days of placebo pills (e.g. Yaz 28 and Loestrin 24 Fe) as a means to decrease the severity of placebo effects.
+These combined oral contraceptive pills containing active hormones and a placebo/hormone-free period are called cyclic combined oral contraceptive pills.
+Once a pack of cyclical combined oral contraceptive pill treatment is completed, users start a new pack and new cycle.

-Most monophasic COCPs can be used continuously such that patients can skip placebo days and continuously take hormone active pills from a COCP pack.
+Most monophasic combined oral contraceptive pills can be used continuously such that patients can skip placebo days and continuously take hormone active pills from a combined oral contraceptive pill pack.
 One of the most common reasons users do this is to avoid or diminish withdrawal bleeding.
-The majority of women on cyclic COCPs have regularly scheduled withdrawal bleeding, which is vaginal bleeding mimicking users' menstrual cycles with the exception of lighter menstrual bleeding compared to bleeding patterns prior to COCP commencement.
-As such, a recent study reported that out of 1003 women taking COCPs approximately 90% reported regularly scheduled withdrawal bleeds over a 90-day standard reference period.
+The majority of women on cyclic combined oral contraceptive pills have regularly scheduled withdrawal bleeding, which is vaginal bleeding mimicking users' menstrual cycles with the exception of lighter menstrual bleeding compared to bleeding patterns prior to combined oral contraceptive pill commencement.
+As such, a study reported that out of 1003 women taking combined oral contraceptive pills approximately 90% reported regularly scheduled withdrawal bleeds over a 90-day standard reference period.
 Withdrawal bleeding usually occurs during the placebo, hormone-free days.
 Therefore, avoiding placebo days can diminish withdrawal bleeding among other placebo effects.